 - Must have completed two courses in Political Science

-- Students can only be an apprentice once.
+- Students may only be enrolled as an apprentice once.

-- Explain why you are interested in an apprenticeship.
+- An explanation of why you are interested in an apprenticeship.

 Postgraduate plans, if known.